Mid-Nebraska Food Bank

 The Mid-Nebraska Food Bank serves two types of charities:

-1. Emergency Food Pantries where people needing assistance can pick up food for their own use and
+1. Emergency Food Pantries where people needing assistance can pick up food for their own use.

 2. Organizations that serve meals on site.
 This list includes residential treatment centers, day care centers, senior centers and homeless programs.
 The charities benefit as they only need to arrange transportation to one location to access a variety of products.
-The charities contribute 18% of the Food Bank’s annual operating budget.
 Depending on the charities, they can save 10-50% of their annual budget through utilizing the Food Bank.

-Monetary and food donations are essential to the Food Bank.
+Monetary and food donations are essential maintaining the Food Bank operations.
 If you would like to donate please click here:

 All donations are tax deductible and will be used to maintain Food Bank operations.